Table of Contents

 4. Create Mid- or High-Fidelity Wireframes

-Move to digital tools to create more detailed wireframes.
-Add specific layouts, grid systems, or real text as needed.
+Switch to digital tools to create more detailed wireframes.
+Add specific layouts, grid systems, or actual text as needed.

-- Tasks: Use software to refine the layout, ensuring it’s straightforward and user-friendly.
+- Task: Use software to improve the layout, ensuring it is clear and user-friendly.

 - Tools: Figma, Sketch, Adobe XD, or Axure RP.

-- Example: Create a digital wireframe of the product page with exact button sizes and placeholder text, such as “Product Name.”
+- Example: Create a digital wireframe of the product page with exact button dimensions and placeholder text, such as “Product Name.”

-- Goal: Finalize the structure and share with the team.
+- Goal: Finalize the structure and share it with the team.

 5. Get Feedback

-Share the WIREframes with the team, clients, or users to get their input.
+Share the wireframes with the team, clients, or users to gather their input.
 Make changes based on their suggestions.

 - Tasks: Present wireframes in meetings, use comments in tools like Figma, or test with users.